Skip to main content

 Interpretation

-Notwithstanding the title Japanese Garden (Japan) which has been attached to this work at least since 1915, Lilla Cabot Perry’s painting shows a view in a Japanese cemetery.
+Notwithstanding the title Japanese Garden (Japan) which has been attached to this work at least since 1915, Lilla Cabot Perry’s painting depicts a Japanese cemetery.
 Tall stone pillars, their square bases green with moss, mark the sites of family plots where the cremated ashes of the deceased are buried below ground; a tall lantern anchors the composition at left.
 Dappled light spills across the foreground of a composition dominated by glowing greens.
 Beyond, a line of trees along the diagonal ridge partly screens the view of waterlogged terraced rice plots in the distance.

 Exhibition History